-The final step in getting Catalyst running with the simulation code is compiling all parts and linking them together.
+The final step to integrating Catalyst with the simulation code is compiling all code and linking the resulting objects together.
 The simplest way to do this is to use CMake (www.cmake.org) as that will take care of all of the dependencies (i.e. header files as well as libraries).
 An example CMake file, CMakeLists.txt, is shown below.

 '''

 cmake minimum required(VERSION 2.8.8)

 project(CatalystCxxFullExample)

 set (USE CATALYST ON CACHE BOOL

 "Link the simulator with Catalyst")

-if(USE CATALYST)
+if (USE CATALYST)

 find package (ParaView 3.98 REQUIRED COMPONENTS

 vtkPVPythonCatalyst)

 include("${PARAVIEW USE FILE}")

 set(Adaptor SRCS FEAdaptor.cxx)

 add library(Adaptor ${Adaptor SRCS})

 target link libraries(Adaptor vtkPVPythonCatalyst)

-add definitions("-DUSE CATALYST")
+add definitions ("-DUSE CATALYST")

 else()

 find package(MPI REQUIRED)

 include directories(${MPI CXX INCLUDE PATH})

 endif()

 add executable (FEDriver FEDriver.cxx FEDataStructures.cxx)

-if(USE CATALYST)
+if (USE CATALYST)

 target link libraries(FEDriver Adaptor)

+else()

 target link libraries(FEDriver ${MPI LIBRARIES})

 endif()

 '''

 This gives the option of building the simulation code with or without linking to Catalyst by allowing the user at configure time to enable or disable using Catalyst with the USE_CATALYST CMake option.
 If Catalyst is enabled then the USE_CATALYST macro is defined and can be used in the driver code to include header files and function calls to the adaptor code.

-Additionally, it will also put a dependency on Adaptor for the FEDriver simulation code example.
+Additionally, this example CMake file adds a dependency on the Adaptor for the FEDriver simulation code example.
 If the simulation code doesn't require the Python interface to Catalyst, the user can avoid the Python dependency by changing the required ParaView components from vtkPVPythonCatalyst to vtkPVCatalyst.
 Either of these components also brings in the rest of the Catalyst components and header files for compiling and linking.

-For simulation codes that don't want to use CMake to build, we suggest using an example to determine the required header file locations for compiling and required libraries for linking.
+For simulation codes that do not require CMake to build, we suggest using an example to determine the required header file locations for compiling and required libraries for linking.
 Due to system specific configurations, any attempt to list all the dependencies and locations here would be incomplete.